dcos/dcos-docs/1.9/networking/load-balancing-vips/index.md

 menu_order: 00
 ---

-DC/OS provides an east-west load balancer that enables multi-tier microservices architectures.
+DC/OS provides an east-west load balancer (minuteman) that enables multi-tier microservices architectures.
 It acts as a TCP layer 4 load balancer, and it's tightly integrated with the Mesos kernel.
 The features include:

 - Included with DC/OS by default
 - Distributed load balancing of applications